 According to the American Cancer Society, more than 1 million people in the United States get cancer each year.
 Globally, that number rises to around 15 million people.

 As sad as those statistics are, they are just that … only statistics.
-Until cancer effects you, your family or someone close to you, you don’t realize the seriousness of the disease.
+Until cancer affects you, your family or someone close to you, you don’t realize the seriousness of the disease.
 At least that was the case with me.

 One of our close family members was recently diagnosed with breast cancer.
 She is a young mother of four, a wife, a daughter, an aunt, a cousin and a friend to so many.
 Because she is a light in so many people’s lives, her struggle to fight this disease has become her family’s struggle.